rafspiny/emm/README.md

 You can also check what is in the DB by `docker exec -it emm-db psql -U emmuser emm`

-### CLI servie
+### CLI service

 You can then interact with the cli by running
 ```
 docker exec emm-cli poetry run python __main__.py <command> <arguments>
 ```

-You are free to use poetry and create a virtual environment to run the cli locally, or access the docker container trough your favourite tool.
+You are free to use poetry and create a virtual environment to run the cli locally, or access the docker container through your favourite tool.
 I prefer [lazydocker](https://github.com/jesseduffield/lazydocker), for instance.

 To get the list of available commands use `docker exec emm-cli poetry run python __main__.py`